Goodtime III

 MV Goodtime III docked in Cleveland, Ohio at the Ninth Street Pier in 2019.

-The MV Goodtime III is the third generation of sightseeing boats that cruise and tour Lake Erie and the Cuyahoga River.
+The MV Goodtime III is the third generation of sightseeing boats that cruise and tours the Cuyahoga River and Cleveland Harbor.
 The boat can hold 1,000 passengers, has four decks and indoor and outdoor seating.
 Tours of the Cleveland area waterways are narrated and include local and natural history.
 The boats and the cruise tours have been owned and operated by the Fryan family since 1958.

 About

 The MV Goodtime III is the largest excursion boat in Cleveland, Ohio and is able to hold up to 1,000 passengers.
 The four-deck boat is equipped with 3 bars and 2 dance floors.
 Its dimensions are 151-by-40 feet.
 The boat provides sightseeing tours of the Cuyahoga River and Lake Erie that include both local and natural history of the region.
 There is both indoor and outdoor seating and a dining area.
 The Goodtime III averages about 300 tours a year.